The best wireless surround sound systems, tested and reviewed

 Many people may assume that any wireless surround sound system they purchase will work great out of the box with any TV, game console, or other devices they have.
 But, unfortunately, to get everything possible out of your other electronics, you may need to make sure that your home theater sound system has the highest level of HDMI connection, which the Sony HT-A7000 has.
 Its two HDMI 2.1 passthrough inputs and HDMI 2.1 eARC output support 8K video at 60Hz, 4K at 120Hz, and Dolby Vision HDR, which makes it perfectly suited for the highest-resolution video and audio.

 If your content hub is a next-generation game console like the Xbox Series X or PlayStation 5, you might want a Sony Bravia XR TV and to plug the console directly into that, with the soundbar attached to the eARC port, to take full advantage of game-centric protocols like VRR (Variable Refresh Rate) and ALLM (Auto Low-Latency Mode).
 However, no matter how you’ve got everything patched in, what comes out of this soundbar will astound you.
 The HT-A7000 with SW3 subwoofer and RS3S rear surround speakers is just a highly impressive system with a simple, wireless setup and a moderate-sized footprint.
 It’s built very solidly and has an auto room calibration tool.
-The soundbar’s side- and top-firing drivers along with the rear speakers create a large sweet spot for native immersive content in the Atmos or DTS:X formats, and the Immersive AE up-mixing effect does a credible job of making any audio source more 3D.
+The soundbar’s side- and top-firing drivers, along with the rear speakers, create a large sweet spot for native immersive content in the Atmos or DTS:X formats, and the Immersive AE up-mixing effect does a credible job of making any audio source more 3D.

-It’s also a powerful system for almost any sized living room.
+It’s also a powerful system for almost any size of living room.
 Even though the SW3 subwoofer doesn’t dip quite as low into the frequency range as some others, it is very powerful, so keep your picture frames securely attached to the walls and alert the neighbors if you have to.
 Fortunately, the remote control has dedicated volume controls for both the subwoofer and rear surround speakers.

 Best budget multiroom-compatible setup: Denon Home Wireless 5.1 Home Theater System